cloud-gov/sandbox-bot/README.md

 If a new account is created with an email address at a federal domain name ([using this list](https://github.com/GSA/data/blob/gh-pages/dotgov-domains/current-federal.csv)), it will automically create a user space within that organization in cloud.gov - creating a new organization if one does not already exist.

+See also: https://github.com/18F/cg-sandbox - which purges sandbox resources.

 ## Creating UAA client

 ```shell